topspin/topspin-wordpress/readme.txt

 ---

-= CSS Customization =
+= Customization =
 All markup output by this plugin is XHTML-compliant and heavily classed to allow for easily styling with CSS.
-The plugin comes with basic CSS style sheets named `topspin.css` and `topspin-ie7.css` located in the `/css/` directory in the `/topspin/` plugin directory.
+The plugin comes with two different 'templates` called `Standard` and `Simplified`.

+The `Simplified Template` is designed to give the best out-of-the box store layout if you prefer to do little or no customization.
+It uses HTML Tables to construct the Store Grid and therefore is less flexible for developers who wish to heavily customize the store's output.

+The `Standard Template` is designed as a skeleton framework with the Developer in mind, allowing for the most flexibility for template customizations.
+It uses floating HTML Divs to construct the Store Grid rather than Tables, making it easier to manipulate.

+You select which `template` you wish to use on the *Topspin->Settings* page.

-If you wish to edit the CSS styling, simply follow these directions.
-Following this process will ensure that your custom CSS is not overwritten when upgrading the plugin in the future:
+If you wish to edit the style's CSS or Template, simply follow these directions:

-1. create a new `topspin.css` file in your active theme's directory.
-2. copy any rules you wish to modify from the `topspin.css` file in the plugin's `/css/` directory into your new `topspin.css` file in your active theme's directory.
-3. if you need to create specific rules for IE7, create a new `topspin-ie7.css` in your active theme's directory and add in any necessary IE7-specific rules.
+1. Copy the template's sub-directory from the Plugin's `/templates/` directory to your Site's active theme folder (`/topspin-simplified/` for the Simplified Template and `/topspin-standard/` for the Standard Template)
+2. Edit the new CSS or PHP Template file(s) in your Site's active theme folder as needed.

+= CSS Customization Details ==
-These CSS style sheets in your active theme's directory are considered "override" style sheets and only need to contain rules for elements, ids and classes that you wish to modify.
+These new CSS style sheets in your active theme's directory are considered "override" style sheets and only need to contain rules for elements, ids and classes that you wish to modify.
 The remaining rules from the default CSS style sheets will automatically be used if no overriding rules are included.

----

-= Template Customization =
+= Template Customization Details =
 If you are a pro user and are comfortable with creating and editing WordPress themes, the plugins template can be easily customized to suit your needs.
-Simply follow the steps below to copy the template files from the plugin's `/templates/` directory to your active theme's directory and begin your customization.
-Following this process will ensure that your custom template modifications are not overwritten when upgrading the plugin in the future:

-1. create a directory named `/topspin-templates/` in your active theme's directory.
-2. copy the template files from the plugin's `/templates/` directory to your newly created `/topspin-templates/` directory.
-3. have fun modifying! below is a list of important PHP variables used in these templates: in featured-item.php:
+Below is a list of important PHP variables used in these templates:
+	in featured-item.php:
 	$featureditem (array) - the array that contains the Featured Item's info in item-listing.php:
 	$storedata (array) - the array that contains the general Store Page data
 	$storeitem (array) - the array that contains all of the items on the Store Page

+= Additional Customization Details =
+1. It is very important that you copy the Template files to your site's active theme directory.
+If you edit them in the Plugin's `/templates/` directory, any changes you make will be overwritten when you upgrade the plugin!
+2. Backwards Compatability: For users upgrading from a version pre-v3.1, the Plugin will still recognize your customized topspin.css, topspin-ie7.css, featured-item.php and item-listings.php files located in your site's active theme folder if you select the Standard Template, even if they aren't in the /topspin-standard/ sub-folder.)

 ---